master-hax/aosp-system-core/init/README.md

 > This is a device-critical service.
 If it exits more than four times in four minutes, the device will reboot into recovery mode.

+`shutdown_critical`
+> This service is not killed during shutdown.
+This process should not open files under /data for long time as that can block umount of /data partition during shutdown.
+This service should work even if /data after unmounted.

+`shutdown_first_to_kill`
+> This service should be killed first before killing other services for shutdown.

+`shutdown_start`
+> This service should be started before starting shutdown if it is not already started.
+This should be combined with shutdown_critical or shutdown_kill_after_apps to prevent killing by init.

+`shutdown_kill_after_apps`
+> This service is necessary for apps to shutdown and can be terminated after apps are terminated.
+This service can access /data without restriction.

 `disabled`
 > This service will not automatically start with its class.
   It must be explicitly started by name.